kseth-official/roguelikedungeoncrawler/README.md

 # ***Deep Dungeon - a roguelike dungeon crawler***

-This project is a Java-based desktop application that has a user interface developed using the Java Swing library.
-It encompasses 29 distinct user stories and has been tested with 171 unit tests written in JUnit over 6 stages of development.
+Deep Dungeon is a Java-based desktop application that uses a Java Swing-based GUI.
+The project encompasses 29 distinct user stories and has been tested with 171 unit tests written in JUnit over 6 stages of development.
 The game offers an exciting challenge with 3 levels that feature randomly generated maps, and utilizes the A\* search algorithm for the enemy AI.

 ## *Inspiration*